ovinc/geekcorner/vim/mode_visual.md

 | `p` | Paste (*put*) |
 | `:sort ui` | Sort vselection (multiple lines) by alphabetical order of first character |

+### Put quotes, parenthese etc. around selection

+Visual mode can be useful to enclose some text into characters, e.g. "", (), etc.
+To do so, select the text in visual mode (cursor on the last character, e.g. with "e" to reach the end of the word without enclosing the space or comma after) and do
+`c""<ESC>P`
+`c()<ESC>P`
+which will change the text with the "", () etc., then copy the deleted text in them **NOTE** the uppercase P, which will paste the deleted text before the cursor, and thus within the "" (), etc. (a lowercase p will put it after).

 ## Visual block mode